BergQuester/v8tr.github.io/_drafts/2019-04-02-the-power-of-namespacing-in-swift.md

 - Prevents name collision.
 - Provides [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)).

-### Implicit Namespacing in Swift

-*Namespacing* is implicit in Swift, meaning that all types, variables (etc) are automatically scoped by the module, which, in its turn, corresponds to Xcode target.
+**What about Swift?** *Namespacing* is implicit in Swift, meaning that all types, variables (etc) are automatically scoped by the module, which, in its turn, corresponds to Xcode target.

-Most of the time no module prefixes are needed to access a type from outer scope:
+Most of the time no module prefixes are needed to access an externally scoped type:

 ```swift
 let zeroOrOne = Int.random(in: 0...1)
 print(zeroOrOne) // Prints 0 or 1
 ```
-Although `Int` is declared externally, the scope is figured implicitly.
+Although `Int` is declared outside, the scope is figured automatically.

-### Explicit Namespacing in Swift

-In case of name collision, system integer type is shadowed by the local one:
+**What if names conflict?** In case of name collision, local types shadow the external ones:

 ```swift
 struct Int {}